 Joanna’s goals start to materialise when she meets her friend Bethany, who recommends Banjo Robinson as a possible way to achieve her objectives.
 Her journey to her goals are represented as follow:

 3. Develop: Ideate

 A couple of days before the design studio workshop I woke up in the middle of the night, as if the solution was tapping me on the shoulder.

 It was 4am and rather than staring at the ceiling and rolling on the bed trying to get back to sleep, I grabbed my notebook and started to quickly jot down my ideas.

 I noted down 3 pages of potential solutions, one of which can be summarised as… it would be Banjo asking for the child details!

 The main idea was that, by having Banjo Robinson dealing with the detail requests, we could immediately create a strong emotional bond between the user/parent and Banjo the character.

 Design Studio Workshop

-The brainstorm session lasted two hours and saw a group of 10 attendees (4 of us from GA and 6 from team Banjo Robinson) actively participating to the workshop, going broad with a lot of ideas and potential solutions!
+The brainstorming session lasted two hours and saw a group of 10 attendees (4 of us from GA and 6 from team Banjo Robinson) actively participating in the workshop, going broad with a lot of ideas and potential solutions!

 The outcome was then synthesised in the happy path user flow, divided in 5 sections: